 SIFE is a global non-profit organization active in more that 47 countries., 1,500+ Colleges and Universities with 38,000+ students.
 SIFE is funded by financial contribution from corporations, entrepreneurs, foundations, government agencies and individuals.
 Working in Partnership with business and higher education, SIFE establishes student teams on college campuses.
 These teams are led by faculty advisors and they are challenged to develop community outreach projects that reach SIFE’s six educational topics.

-The TNCC-W&M Co-Enrollment Program allows students to prepare for guaranteed admission to the College of William and Mary while completing an Associate of Arts or Associate of Science degree at TNCC.
-Co-enrolled students complete up to five (5) three or four-credit courses at W&M, to be applied toward their associates degree programs.
-Besides earning a guarantee of admission to the College of William and Mary (upon successful program completion).
+This program allows students to earn guaranteed admission to the College of William and Mary while completing an Associate of Arts or Associate of Science degree at Thomas Nelson.
+Co-enrolled students complete up to five (5) three or four-credit courses at W&M to be applied toward their associates degree programs.